 Unlimited Internet/Wi-fi at the cottage.

-We always meet guests at the cottage to show you around, let you know how everything works and to answer any questions you might have on the cottage or surrounding area.
-We live half an hour away in Lancaster and are always available at the other end of the phone in case of any problems.
+I always meet guests at the cottage to give you the keys and show you around, let you know how everything works and to answer any questions you might have on the cottage or surrounding area.
+I live only half an hour away in Lancaster and am always available at the other end of the phone in case of any problems or should you need any information.

 Brontë School House is located in the village of Cowan Bridge only 2 miles from the wonderful historic market town of Kirkby Lonsdale; the cottage is ideally situated for exploring both the Lake District and Yorkshire Dales National Parks as well as the beautiful Lune Valley in which it sits.